lhdv/config_files/README.md

-Just my git, vim and other dot config files that I use when I'm developing
+Just my git, vim and other dot config files that I use.